Back to All Events

 A question period will follow.
 In-person attendees may take a self-guided tour of the historic 1661 Bowne House following the talk.

-• PLEASE NOTE: All participants under 14 years old MUST be accompanied by an adult.
+• Please Note: All in-person participants under 14 years old MUST be accompanied by an adult.

-Tickets are required for entry and can be purchased via Eventbrite.
+• Tickets are required for entry and can be purchased via Eventbrite.
+Please see below.